Hametz is covered at a store in Israel .

 (photo credit: MARC ISRAEL SELLEM)

-“Whoever wanted to refrain from eating hametz on Passover was able to do so even before the law was passed in 1986, and will be able to do so also after it will be canceled,” she added.
+“Whoever wanted to refrain from eating hametz on Passover was able to do so even before the law was passed in 1986, and will be able to do so also after it will be canceled,” she said.
+She argues correctly that the revived debate over the law is part of an escalating process of religious radicalization by the ultra-Orthodox with the aim of dictating religious observance.

-In response, MK Yoav Ben- Tzur (Shas) called Zandberg’s initiative dangerous and “yet another attempt to harm the Jewish character of the State of Israel, the status quo and the unifying common denominator of the entire people of Israel.
+In a typical knee-jerk response, Shas MK Yoav Ben- Tzur called Zandberg’s initiative “dangerous” and “yet another attempt to harm the Jewish character of the State of Israel, the status quo and the unifying common denominator of the entire people of Israel.”